Gender pay gap, monthly gross

 The average monthly wages or salaries (earnings) are calculated by dividing the estimated wage and salary fund by the average number employees in full-time units.

-The gross wage and salary fund includes basic wage and salary (monthly wage, post wage), remuneration for the time worked or the amount of work done, regular and irregular additional payments and bonuses, earnings related to over-time work, payment for the annual and supplementary vacations, additional payment for vacation, holiday allowances, compensation for the vacation not used, sick pay (medical certificate A), payment for other days not worked, social security compulsory contributions paid by employees and personal income tax, as well as labour remuneration subsidies.
+The gross wage and salary fund includes basic wages and salaries (monthly or post-based pay), remuneration for the time worked or output produced, regular and irregular bonuses and additional payments, additional payments for over-time work, payments for annual and supplementary leave, additional payments related to leave, holiday allowances and compensation for unused leave, sick pay (under sick-leave certificate A), payments for other days not worked, employee’s compulsory social security contributions and personal income tax, as well as wage subsidies.

 The gender pay gap is calculated using the following formula: